AJGreaves/thehouseofmouse/README.md

 STRIPE_SECRET | `<your secret key>`
 STRIPE_SUCCESS_URL | `<link to checkout/confirm page in your app>`

+8. From the command line of your local IDE:
+    - Enter the heroku postres shell
+    - Migrate the database models
-8. From the command line of your local IDE, enter the heroku postres shell to create your superuser account in your new database, which will allow you to access the django admin panel.
-Instructions on how to do this here in the [heroku devcenter documentation](https://devcenter.heroku.com/articles/heroku-postgresql).
+    - Create your superuser account in your new database

+     Instructions on how to do these steps can be found in the [heroku devcenter documentation](https://devcenter.heroku.com/articles/heroku-postgresql).

 9. In your heroku dashboard, click "Deploy".
 Scroll down to "Manual Deploy", select the master branch then click "Deploy Branch".